Elfin Sports Cars: Recent vehicles

 In 2006, Elfin began producing two related V8-powered sports cars : the MS8 Streamliner and the MS8 Clubman.
 Thereafter, in 2008, Elfin introduced what might be termed an entry-level model, the turbocharged four cylinder T5 Clubman.

 Engines for the MS8 cars were essentially standard production 5.7 litre Gen III V8s as supplied to GM Holden for their VZ-series Commodore vehicles.
 For the T5 Clubman, Pontiac-derived engines were supplied by GM Powertrain (USA).

 The MS8 cars have significant power (circa 255kW) for their size and weight, but are infamous for "spirited" handling.
-Some media regarded the MS8 vehicles as somewhat disappointing, considering Elfin's motorport history.
+Some media regarded the MS8 vehicles as somewhat disappointing, considering Elfin's motorsport history.

 Elfin vehicle production was officially in hiatus by March 2012, with ongoing enquiries at that time to be directed to the related Walkinshaw Performance business.

 Historic vehicles – Garrie Cooper era

 The original company produced 248 racing and sports racing cars in 27 different models over a 25-year period.